 Below are the same measurements but we have superimposed what an ideal measurement may look like (in red)

 The ideal measurement would look different from person to person, hence these measurements can only be used to get a rough idea of the frequency response and are not a substitute for listening.
 More over, the human brain compensates for the ear geometry and what one hears when the frequency response follows the ideal response would be a slight slanting but flat response going from the low frequencies to the high frequencies.

 The frequency response, though very important, does not completely define a headphone’s sonic characteristics.
 Frequency response only tells us how a specific frequency is reproduced; boosted, attenuated or remains the same.
 It doesn’t tell us how these frequencies arrive in time, called time alignment.
 Audeze measures impulse response to judge time alignment as well.

 Impulse response helps us judge the transient reproduction response capabilities of the headphone, one of the more important characteristics that create the sense of transparency and focused imaging.
 Two sources with the same frequency response might have dramatically different time alignment and so they’ll sound very different.
 For example, recording a shotgun and calculating its frequency response results in a fairly uniform curve over a wide range of frequencies, but so does recording a white noise!
 With a gunshot all frequencies are generated within a very short timeframe while white noise arrives over a longer span.

 A headphone with perfect impulse response reproduces sound exactly as recorded.
 If you place a perfect microphone next to a headphone transducer with perfect impulse response you couldn’t can’t distinguish the difference between them.

-Unlike frequency response, impulse response measurement are even harder to interpret.
+Unlike frequency response, impulse response measurements are even harder to interpret.
 A perfect impulse response has a single point that rises from zero to peak then falls back to zero with minimal oscillation.
-The faster the rise-time and the faster it settles the more transparent the sound.Return to Technology Page
+The faster the rise-time and the faster it settles, the more transparent the sound.Return to Technology Page